 Consumer demand is also thought to be of significance, although hard data on the extent of privately purchased care is not readily available.
-Research has been commissioned by the SSSC to look into this issue further and will be reported on in early 2008.
+The SSSC attempted to commission a feasibility study to begin looking at this issue but received no tenders.
+The issue will be looked at again in 2008/09.

 Two of the most important trends in terms of consumer demand for the sector are the increasing personalisation of care and demographic change in Scotland.
-The second of these in particular is expected to drive much future demand for care services - see discussion in Section 2.5.
+The second of these in particular is expected to drive much future demand for care services - see discussion in Section 3.5.